falconediego/springbatch-in-action/trunk/sbia/ch01/readme.txt

-Code source for chapter 01 of Spring Batch in Action
+Code source for chapter 2 of Spring Batch in Action

-Contains the Spring Batch Hello World! sample.
+You can browse the code as well as the unit/integration tests.